doms230/sickcall/README.md

 }

 ```
 Once the user updates their payment, Stripe encypts the data and creates a token with all the payment information.
-I update the UI with the user's payment info so they know that their information was capture.
+I update the UI with the user's payment info so they know that their information was captured.
 This includes the last 4 digits of the card and an image of the type of card such as Visa.

 ```swift
 func addCardViewController(_ addCardViewController: STPAddCardViewController, didCreateToken token: STPToken, completion: @escaping STPErrorBlock) {